-Except where noted in Tennessee's Procedures and in Table 8.1-4 in Resource Report 8 of the final ER, ATWS areas (such as staging areas and additional spoil storage areas) will be located at least 50 feet away from the edge of a waterbody, except where the adjacent upland consists of actively cultivated or rotated cropland or other disturbed land.
-Tennessee will limit the size of ATWS areas to the minimum needed to construct the waterbody crossing.
+Except where noted in Tennessee's Procedures and in Table 8.1-4 in Resource Report 8, ATWS areas (such as staging areas and additional spoil storage areas) will be located at least 50 feet away from the edge of a waterbody, except where the adjacent upland consists of actively cultivated or rotated cropland or other disturbed land.
+Tennessee will limit clearing of vegetation between ATWS areas and the edge of the waterbody to the certificated construction ROW and limit the size of ATWS areas to the minimum needed to construct the waterbody crossing.